Skip To Main Content

 • Must be completing a degree program at his or her home institution.

-Texas A&M faculty advisors will provide documentation and guidance for students to obtain a J1 Student Intern Visa for the duration of their stay.
-Prior arrangements must be made with a Texas A&M faculty advisor for the student and for provision of access to the research facilities needed for the research project.
+Texas A&M faculty advisors will provide documentation and guidance to help students obtain a J-1 Student Intern Visa for the duration of their stay.
+Prior arrangements must be made with a Texas A&M faculty advisor for the student and for the provision of access to the research facilities needed for the research project.

 It is the students' responsibility to pay for travel expenses, living expenses and mandatory health insurance.
 Tuition charges are not applicable because participants will not be enrolled in or taking classes.

-Students will be accepted based on academic merits and the availability of research opportunities and faculty advisors at Texas A&M University.
+Students will be accepted based on academic merits and the availability of research opportunities and faculty advisors at Texas A&M.